Slurm Workload Manager

 Slurm is the workload manager on about 60% of the TOP500 supercomputers.

-Slurm uses a best fit algorithm based on Hilbert curve scheduling or fat tree network topology in order to optimize locality of task assignments on parallel computers.
+Slurm uses a best-fit algorithm based on Hilbert curve scheduling or fat tree network topology in order to optimize locality of task assignments on parallel computers.

 History

 Slurm began development as a collaborative effort primarily by Lawrence Livermore National Laboratory, SchedMD, Linux NetworX, Hewlett-Packard, and Groupe Bull as a Free Software resource manager.
+The first release happened in 2002.
 It was inspired by the closed source Quadrics RMS and shares a similar syntax.
 The name is a reference to the soda in Futurama.
 Over 100 people around the world have contributed to the project.
 It has since evolved into a sophisticated batch scheduler capable of satisfying the requirements of many large computer centers.

 As of November 2021, TOP500 list of most powerful computers in the world indicates that Slurm is the workload manager on more than half of the top ten systems.